cuba-platform/sample-screen-manipulation/README.md

 # Screen Manipulation

-This project demonstrates how to programmatically manipulate screens in CUBA applications.
+This project demonstrates some aspects of working with UI screens in CUBA applications and consists of two parts:

+1. Programmatic manipulation with screens.

+2. Working with deeply nested structures of entities.

+## Programmatic manipulation

-* `CustomerEdit` screen controller defines dialog options in its `init()` method.
+* [CustomerEdit]() screen controller defines some dialog options in its `init()` method.

-* `CustomerList` is a controller of the simple screen that contains a drop-down list of customers.
+* [CustomerList]() is a controller of a simple screen that contains a drop-down list of customers.
+It is invoked by the `selectCustomerFromSimpleScreen()` method of the [OrderEdit]() controller.

-* `OrderEdit` screen controller demonstrates two ways of looking up a `Customer`: from a lookup screen and from an arbitrary screen.
+* [OrderEdit]() screen controller demonstrates two ways of looking up a `Customer`: from a lookup screen and from an arbitrary screen.

-    `OrderEdit` also contains `addOrderLine()` method which is invoked by `addOrderLine` action.
-The method opens the products lookup screen (`ProductBrowse`) passing a currently selected customer to it.
-After a user selects a product, the `QuantityDialog` screen is opened for entering product quantity.
+    OrderEdit also contains `addOrderLine()` method which is invoked by `addOrderLine` action.
+The method opens a products lookup screen passing a currently selected customer to it.
+After a user selects a product, the [QuantityDialog]() screen is opened for entering product quantity.
 When the user closes it, a new instance of `OrderLine` entity is created and added to the table.

-* `ProductBrowse` screen modifies its datasource query depending on passed customer.
+* [ProductBrowse]() screen modifies its datasource query depending on passed customer.
 If a customer is provided, the table shows only products for this customer and those without reference to a customer.

+## Deeply nested structures

+Editing of nested entity structures can be implemented with the help of the CUBA [compositions](https://doc.cuba-platform.com/manual-latest/composition_recipe.html) feature.

+### One level of nesting

+Let's start from a not particularly deep structure: an **Airport** and its **Terminals**.
+Studio can implement editing of such structure automatically if you define the relation as COMPOSITION (see the [Airport]() entity).
+The inner working is explained in the [documentation](https://doc.cuba-platform.com/manual-6.3/composition_impl_recipe.html), so we will not dwell on it.

+### Two levels of nesting

+Let's add an entity to the bottom level, so the structure will look as follows: **Airport > Terminal > Meeting Point**.
+A meeting point is a location at the terminal where a taxi can pick you up, and you may want to edit it together with the terminal and the airport.
+So make the relation between the terminal and meeting points a COMPOSITION, and Studio will again do the most of the work when you create an editor screen for terminal - it will automatically include the table of meeting points.

+But, as described in the [Deep Composition](https://doc.cuba-platform.com/manual-latest/composition_deep_recipe.html) section, in order to edit terminals and meeting points together with the airport, you have to do the following things manually:

+1. In the airport view that is used in the airport editor, define loading of the whole structure, i.e. terminals and nested meeting points.
+See `airport-terminals-meetingPoints-view`.

+2. In the airport editor, define an additional nested datasource for meeting points.
+It is not connected to any visual components, but used for receiving data from nested editor screens.
+See [airport-browse.xml]().

+The whole structure of screens for this case is located in the `sample.web.airports_1` package of the `web` module and is available via the *Airports > Airports (1)* menu item in the running application.

+### Three levels of nesting

+Imagine that you need an additional entity that contains some details of the meeting point: **Note**.
+So the whole structure looks as follows: **Airport > Terminal > Meeting Point > Note**.

+CUBA can handle compositions with up to 2 levels of nesting.
+Here we have 3 levels, so we should limit the depth either from top or from bottom.
+Below we consider two different (from the user experience perspective) approaches of excluding the airport from the composition.
+Both of them solve the same problem: as now terminals are saved to the database independently from the airport, you cannot save a terminal for a newly created airport which is not yet saved to the database.

+1. In the first approach, the airport browser and editor looks the same as above, but the editor has additional *Save* button to save a new airport without closing the screen.
+A user cannot create terminals until the new airport is saved.

+    See the source code in the `sample.web.airports_2` package and working screens in the *Airports > Airports (2)* menu item of the running application.
+Consider the following source code elements:

+    * [airport-edit.xml]() contains a standalone datasource for terminals instead of the nested one.
+This standalone datasource is linked to the airport datasource and thus loads terminals for the edited airport.
+Besides, airport editor contains `extendedEditWindowActions` frame which allows a user to save airport without closing the screen.

+    * In the `postInit()` method of the [AirportEdit]() controller, we manage the `enabled` state of the terminal's *Create* action and pass the current airport instance to initialize the `airport` attribute of a created terminal.

+2. In the second approach, we have split the airport browser into two panels: one for the list of airports and another for the dependent list of terminals.
+That is the list of terminals is now outside of the airport editor.
+The terminal's *Create* action is disabled until an airport is selected.

+    See the source code in the `sample.web.airports_3` package and working screens in the *Airports > Airports (3)* menu item of the running application.
+Consider the following source code elements:

+    * [airport-browse.xml]() contains a standalone datasource for the list of terminals.
+It is linked to the airports datasource and thus loads terminals for a selected airport.

+    * In the `init()` method of the [AirportBrowse]() controller, we manage the `enabled` state of the terminal's *Create* action and pass the currently selected airport instance to initialize the `airport` attribute of a created terminal.

 Based on CUBA Platform 6.3.5